Disclaimer

 5. Effortless Training

-Give them a command and see them fulling it in a blink of an eye.
+Please give them a command and see them fulfilling it in the blink of an eye.
 The Great Dal mixed dog breed is intelligent and smart enough to catch your gestures and commands and make a move accordingly, which makes the training effortless.

 Great Dane